Aneurysm treatment at UC San Diego Health

 Hemorrhagic stroke occurs when a weakened blood vessel bursts inside the brain.
 While they only account for 13 percent of stroke cases, they are responsible for almost 30 percent of all stroke deaths.

-UC San Diego Health System saves lives every day with advanced open cranial and minimally invasive neurovascular treatment for conditions causing hemorrhagic stroke.
+UC San Diego Health saves lives every day with advanced open cranial and minimally invasive neurovascular treatment for conditions causing hemorrhagic stroke.
 Read about our stroke center’s

 quality and outcomes.